War3Evo/War3Source-EVO/README.md

 You will need to be a SUDO user to fully install using this script because it requires installing special libraries for the game server.

+If you run the script for the first time and the server doesn't install correctly, open the script and uncomment all the #sudo apt-get install comments so that it can install those other libraries that your Linux may need.
+Then try the script again.
+If it still doesn't install correctly, report this issue along with what Linux OS your installing to and any other helpful information like the output of the install.

 It will prompt you for the installation directory and other information as it needs.

 THIS IS A FULL INSTALL OF STEAM SERVER, SOURCEMOD, METAMOD, and War3Source-EVO!